nats-io/nats-architecture-and-design/adr/ADR-15.md

 If the JetStream consumer is configured with heartbeats, the server will periodically (based on the specified idle heartbeat interval) send heartbeats containing meta information about the stream and consumer sequences.
 The library should set up a timer to monitor that heartbeats from the server are properly received.

-A heartbeat is considered missed if it is not received within the expected "period" since the last messages was received.
+A heartbeat is considered missed if it is not received within the expected "period" since the last message was received.
 The default period is equal to the idle heartbeat time.
-An alarm is raised if a "threshold" number of heartbeats messages are not received in the expected period.
+An alarm is raised if a "threshold" number of heartbeat messages are not received in their expected period.
 The default threshold is 3 consecutive periods of missing heartbeats.
 The alarm should be surfaced to the user in a way that makes sense in the client language, for example by notifying the user through the asynchronous error callback.

 Clients may optionally provide a way for the user to configure the threshold and period.